-Common sources of drinking water - both tap and bottled water - include rivers, lakes, streams, ponds, and reservoirs (surface water), and wells and springs (groundwater).
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material.
-Water can also pick up substances resulting from the presence of animals or from human activity.
+The sources of drinking water (both tap and bottled) include rivers, lake, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals-and in some cases radioactive material-and can pick up substances resulting from the presence of animals or human activities.
+Prior to entering the distribution system, source water with constituents over maximum contaminant levels is treated to reduce levels to meet standards set by public health experts.